b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lacasadepapel.md

      "static",
    ]
 ```
 Seeing that <b>ca.key</b> made me want to check out port 443.
-Navigating to the webpage my hunch was confirmed when it asks us for a client certificate to access the full webpage.
+Navigating to the web page my hunch was confirmed when it asks us for a client certificate to access the full web page.

 <center><img src="/htb/lacasadepapel/webpage.png"></center>
 <br>